YDSS/my_tech_diary/2019/android/index.md

 `AsyncTask` class can do it, put async logic like **http request** in it(`doInBackground`), listen `onPostExecute` after it finished

 `AsyncTaskLoader` is another way

+## Shared Preferences

+kind like `localStorage` in web

+1. store data which can be persistent
+2. global for the whole app

 ## misc